Donald Trump Wins The Presidency

 AdvertisementADVERTISEMENT

 With a second term, the reproductive rights of people with uteruses are more endangered than ever before.
-While Trump denies being part of Project 2025, many who have crafted the plan are Trump allies — his agenda also aligns with many of its policies — and the platform calls for a nationwide ban.
-John F. Kelly, Trump’s former Chief of Staff, told the New York Times that Trump met the definition of fascist, saying he would govern as a dictator and had no concept of the law.
+While Trump denies being part of Project 2025, many who have crafted the plan are Trump allies — his agenda also aligns with many of its policies — and the platform calls for a nationwide ban on abortion.
+John F. Kelly, Trump’s former chief of staff, told the New York Times that Trump met the definition of fascist, saying he would govern as a dictator and has no concept of the law.

-In addition, Trump’s proposed economic plan will put us into a recession, according to experts, and give tax cuts to the wealthiest Americans and corporations.
-He has also promised to “carry out the largest deportation operation in American history, and end citizenship rights to children who are born to undocumented parents in America.
+In addition, Trump’s proposed economic plan will put the United States into a recession, according to experts, and give tax cuts to the wealthiest Americans and corporations.
+Trump has also promised to “carry out the largest deportation operation in American history, and end citizenship rights of children who are born to undocumented parents in America.

 We will keep updating this article.